Top Tips for potty training your kid

 Time to potty train your little one?
 Relax!
 You’ll be fine, we promise.
 But just in case, here are some tried and tested tips and tricks to help you along the way.
 Do let us know in the comments if you try them!

-Make sure your little one is ready.
+1. Make sure your little one is ready

-Get the timing right.
+2. Get the timing right

-Let your child lead the way and try to stay relaxed as much as you can.
-Let your toddler help to choose the potty, keep it in an easily accessible place and gently encourage them to use it regularly throughout the day.
+Let your child lead the way and try to stay relaxed as much as possible.
+Let your toddler help to choose the potty, keep it in an easily accessible place, and gently encourage them to use it regularly throughout the day.
 You might want to have more than one around the house so they can be reached in time, wherever you are.

-Praise your child
+4. Praise your child

-Dress your child appropriately
+5. Dress your child appropriately

-Help your little one to relax
+6. Help your little one relax

-Lead by example
+7. Lead by example